varshitha-punati/Salescloud-Admin/README.md

 7. Price Books
 8. contract

-#### ONE SCENARIO:
+#### SCENARIO:
-ABC Is a newly established company into the business of manufacturing and selling laptops
+- ABC Is a newly established company into the business of manufacturing and selling laptops
-They sells only to corporates
+- They sells only to corporates manufacture of laptops is over
-manufacture of laptops is over sales and marketing has not yet started
+- sales and marketing has not yet started
-They are looking for sales and marketing team that can suggest them a suitable sales and marketing process you are one of the shortlisted teams
+- They are looking for sales and marketing team that can suggest them a suitable sales and marketing process
+- you are one of the shortlisted teams
-You are Required to propose a sales and marketing process to them and based on process you recommend ,you will be hired.
+- You are Required to propose a sales and marketing process to them and based on process you recommend ,you will be hired.
 --------------------------------------------------------------------------------------------------------------------------
-Suppose there are 10k laptops that are already manufactured These laptops are products that are manufactured or produced(there can be different modles and variations avaialble)like 2000 laps with one features and other 4000 will be with another features
+- Suppose there are 10k laptops that are already manufactured
+- These laptops are products that are manufactured or produced(there can be different modles and variations avaialble)like 2000 laps with one features and other 4000  will be with another features

-These information needs to be tracked
+- These information needs to be tracked
-Like pricing is different crm also need the information needs to be tarcked
+- Like pricing is different crm also need the information needs to be tarcked

-All the products that you are manufactured that needs to be store in one thing, so it is stored in products Goto sales application and understand all tabs in it and how data got transfered from one tab to another tab
+- All the products that you are manufactured that needs to be store in one thing, so it is stored in products
+- Goto sales application and understand all tabs in it and how data got transfered from one tab to another tab

-sales->products->new product
+- sales->products->new product
-Here product name and product family like is it tab or laptop like this Every company has different way of tracking details and different arrtributes like laptops,shoes product active means any product which is avaiable for sales inactive means it is not avaiable some of the models are outdated and company stops manufacturing it
+- Here product name and product family like is it tab or laptop like this
+- Every company has different way of tracking details and different arrtributes like laptops,shoes
+- product active means any product which is avaiable for sales
+- inactive means it is not avaiable
+- some of the models are outdated and company stops manufacturing it
 ![image](https://user-images.githubusercontent.com/72751737/227114456-baac8e06-6890-4ba9-9420-22936a37c367.png)